sebenemaryamashebir-cmd/Lab2_Ashesi_Health_Kiosk_07012028/README.md

-# Check the master branch for the code.
+# Check the "master" branch for the code.